Sautéed Shiitake Mushrooms

 Ingredients

-- 1 pound of shiitake mushrooms, sliced or whole
+- 1 pound shiitake mushrooms, sliced or whole

-- 3 tablespoons of unsalted butter (vegan as desired)
+- 3 tablespoons unsalted butter, vegan as desired

 - Optional splash of white wine*